epw/consensus/consensus.md

     * Expand a bit on what this world you are creating, and what it means for the character stuck in it.
 If the fantasy overlay is that nothing has names, think about how there will be no street signs and the character is fundamentally lost, and how they will not be able to talk about many specific things with proper nouns.

-* Write a move to advance it’s status track
+* Work with the player to write a move that advances the Reality Break Escape

     * If you are exploring an Opposed or Capability, it can be good to have this move be something that reasserts the Mages paradigm (so acts against the Opposed) but doesn't push back against the world too hard.